Table of Contents

 Best for: Data teams that need consistent event data across multiple analytics tools.

-RudderStack collects events from your product and routes them to whatever destinations you use: Mixpanel, ChartMogul, Unwrap, Snowflake, BigQuery.
+RudderStack collects events from your product and routes them to whatever destinations you use: Mixpanel, Snowflake, BigQuery, and the rest of your analytics stack.

 When you're running three analytics tools, keeping data consistent without building point-to-point integrations becomes its own recurring problem.
 Mismatched event counts across platforms is the classic symptom.
 RudderStack fixes that.
 The warehouse-first architecture also fits teams moving toward running queries directly on their warehouse rather than relying on standalone analytics tools.